-God is provident.
-He possesses ultimate care for His creation.
+God is provident in planning how Simulation is to develop: “The heart of man plans his way, but the Lord establishes his steps” (Proverbs 16:9).
+He possesses ultimate care for His creation, even if He already knows how the things will progress: “Casting all your anxieties on him, because he cares for you” (1 Peter 5:7).
 This is the source and motivation of miracles.
 God is involved in everything that happens in the world.
-We can distinguish between God’s providence or control of the world and His extra-ordinary providence.
-His ordinary providence would be his governance of the world through the instrumentality of natural causes.
-His extra-ordinary providence would be God’s bringing about events that lie beyond the productive capacity of natural causes.
+We can distinguish between God’s providence or control of the world and His extraordinary providence that would be his governance of the world through the instrumentality of natural causes; it is the “natural” way of simulated reality, based on the workings of a “Supercomputer” He created.
+His extraordinary providence would be God’s bringing about the events that lie beyond the productive capacity of natural causes.
 We would call them miracles.
-Within an idea of God as Creator and Designer of everything that exists, and who made the natural laws that govern the creation, it is merely logical that such a transcendent being could easily simulate events in the natural world that lie beyond the natural causes.
+Within an idea of God as Creator and Designer of everything that exists – and who made the natural laws that govern the creation – it is merely logical that such a transcendent being could easily simulate events in the natural world that lies beyond the natural causes.

 Miracles should not be seen as breaking natural/Simulation laws.
 A miracle is an event that occurs beyond the productive capacity of natural/simulated causes at a given time and place.
 Miracles are not here to adjust natural law or amend imperfections.
 They are meant to be revelatory as extraordinary events pointing beyond the natural world.
 Within Simulation Creationism, as envisioned by Nir Ziso, miracles may well constitute how the Creator connects with us.
 Without doubt, it is a way for God to talk to us.